Blue-Shift-Coding/JavascriptCourse/README.md

 ###Resources

-- Colors that play well together, just click and paste!
+- Colors that play well together, just click and paste into your code!
 [Flat UI Colors](https://flatuicolors.com/)